np6176a/hargh/README.md

 ### Data Script

+## Known Limitations

+* Only supports single page HARs

-*Known Limitations*: I know that the HAR spec allows for files to include multiple pages.
+The HAR spec allows for files to include multiple pages.
 However, this project currently only supports single page HARs.
 We're essentially ignoring the `pageRef` key in each `entry` for expediency right now.

+* Issues with Unicode Sequences
+Some web pages will include Unicode sequences.
+Since we store the raw data in Postgres `jsonb` fields.
+There is a known issue since 9.4.1 with unicode sequences.
+A quick [Google Search](https://goo.gl/rH7tWF) reveals a lot of information.
+We haven't tried to implement any of the workarounds yet

 # Running Locally